What Teacher Training does Gradalis offer?

 Does Gradalis offer college credit?

 Gradalis is not a degree granting institution.
-We offer Waldorf teacher training certification.

 Depending on your Start up Grant—Yes.
 Our professional development program does not offer credits or a degree.
 Tuition payments are generally covered by Start-up grants.
 Make sure you check on your particular grant to be sure.